mauryasiddharath4-commits/Delta-6.0-class-fullstack-developer/README.md

 # Delta-6.0-class-fullstack-developer
-This is Delta 6.0 Class
+This is Delta 6.0 Class.